truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.04.1 Known Issues

 * Apps Service (Kubernetes) failing to start after upgrade to 24.04.1 ([NAS-129150](https://ixsystems.atlassian.net/browse/NAS-129150])).
-Initial investigation found that a saved network interface description string causes the service to time out.
+An initial investigation found that a saved network interface description string causes the service to time out.
 If you encounter an error with Apps services not starting after upgrading to 24.04.1, please try going to the **Network** screen and clearing any saved **Description** values from interfaces that are also used in the **Apps** > **Settings** > **Advanced Settings** form.
 This is also resolved in the 24.04.1.1 hotpatch.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10559" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04.1 and 24.04.1.1 that are being resolved in a future TrueNAS SCALE release.